Chip Bennett

 Gene Herbert "Chip" Bennett (born July 25, 1947) is an American former football linebacker.
-He played college football for Abilene Christian University where he was selected as a Little All-American in 1969.
+He played college football for Abilene Christian University, where he was selected as a Little All-American in 1969.

 College football

 Bennett played college football as a linebacker for Abilene Christian University during the 1967, 1968, and 1969 seasons.
 He was selected a first-team linebacker on the 1969 Little All-America college football team.
 He was later selected in 2005 to Abilene Christian's all-time team and in 2013 as one of the Southland Conference's players of the decade for the 1960s.

-Later years
+Later life

-Bennett was selected by the Cincinnati Bengals in the third round (60th overall pick) of the 1970 NFL draft, but he did not appear in any regular-season games for the Bengals.
+Bennett was selected by the Cincinnati Bengals in the third round (60th overall pick) of the 1970 NFL draft.
+He did not appear in any regular-season games for the Bengals.
 He later worked as a farmer and rancher in Yoakum County, Texas.